splunk/public-o11y-docs/gdi/genericjmx/genericjmx.md

 ## Troubleshooting

-Exposing JMX in your Java application can be a tricky process.
-Oracle has a helpful guide for Java 8 that explains how to expose JMX metrics automatically by setting Java properties on your application.
-For details, see [Monitoring and Management Using JMX Technology](https://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html).
-Here are a set of Java properties that are known to work with Java 7+:
+The following Java properties show how to expose JMX ports to inbound connections.
+For more information, see Monitoring and Management Using JMX Technology in the Java documentation.

 ```
 java \